-CB radio base / mobile antenna
+CB radio base with mobile antenna

 A mobile antenna near the roof peak using half a mirror mount can screw into the metal eaves for groundplane.
 A satellite TV dish mount can also be used, assuming a lightweight CB antenna that doesn’t significantly exceed the weight or wind load of the dish mount.
+A 3 ft long loaded mobile antenna (like Wilson Little Wil) may perform about 13 dB worse than an antenna like Antron 99 mounted at the same height and location.

 Groundplane